Murder of Céline Figard: Background and disappearance

-Discovery of body and autopsy
+Discovery of body and post mortem

 On the morning of Friday, 29 December, the naked body of a young woman was found dumped at a lay-by on the A449 near the Worcestershire village of Hawford by a motorist who had stopped to change a windscreen wiper.
 Police sought to establish her identity, but were sure it was not that of Louise Smith, an 18-year-old clerical assistant who had vanished early on Christmas Day after attending a nightclub at Yate, Gloucestershire.
 Smith's body was discovered in February 1996 in Chipping Sodbury, South Gloucestershire.

 The body was positively identified as that of Figard the following day.
 The post mortem determined she had been strangled and bludgeoned with a heavy implement, but did not establish which was fatal.
-The autopsy revealed "no obvious signs" of sexual assault, but it was determined that sexual intercourse had taken place shortly before her death, and detectives believed it had occurred against her will.
+The post mortem revealed "no obvious signs" of sexual assault, but it was determined that sexual intercourse had taken place shortly before her death, and detectives believed it had occurred against her will.
 Police said that the body had been lying where it was found for about twenty-four hours and were working on the theory that she had been held captive before being killed.
 Detective Chief Superintendent Roger Hoddinott of Hampshire Police said at the time of discovery, Figard had been dead for at least four to five days, but did not announce a time of death.

 Investigation

 The investigation was led by DCS John McCammont of West Mercia Police, and involved more than 100 detectives from three police forces.
 Officers examined similar unsolved murders amid concerns that they could all be the work of the same individual.
 McCammont ruled out a link at a press conference on 4 January: "I would stress that at this stage there is no firm evidence whatsoever to link Céline's murder with any other investigations."
-He appealed for information concerning a bottle of Pascal Chretien champagne, a gift given to Figard before she came to England: "This particular type of champagne is not exported to anywhere in the world outside France and is not sold in this country.
+He appealed for information concerning a bottle of Pascal Chrêtien champagne, a gift given to Figard before she came to England: "This particular type of champagne is not exported to anywhere in the world outside France and is not sold in this country.
 It is a 1993 vintage and only 60,000 bottles have been produced."

 On 12 January 1996, investigators announced that they would perform DNA testing on the drivers of all vehicles similar to the Mercedes.
 This was the first time the method was used nationally to identify a murder suspect.
 Detectives traced more than 1,000 vehicles and tested 5,000 drivers.
 On 19 February, West Mercia Police confirmed that a man had been arrested and was helping them with their inquiries.
 The following day, authorities announced that the suspect was English and had been arrested in Poole, Dorset in a joint operation between West Mercia and Dorset Police.
 He was subsequently identified as Stuart Morgan, a 36-year-old self-employed lorry driver, who on 21 February was remanded following an appearance at Redditch magistrates.